5 Surprising Financial Moves for Inheriting Families in Independent Living

 2. Proactive Estate Management

 Fidelity Investments provides notable resources for managing inheritances efficiently.
 Their Fidelity Wealth Services offers comprehensive advice on managing funds received through inheritance.
 Families that proactively engage with these services often increase their investment returns compared to those who rely on passive holding.
-For instance, a user reported a 15% improvement in portfolio performance simply by implementing Fidelity’s tailored investment strategies.
+For instance, a user reported a 15% improvement in portfolio performance simply by implementing Fidelity’s tailored investment strategies, highlighting the benefits of informed financial planning.

 3. Financial Advisory Foundations

 Wealthsimple focuses on individuals facing significant life changes, such as inheriting wealth.
 Their estate planning services help families navigate complex decisions, maximizing the benefits of assets passed down.
-A Wealthsimple client exemplified this by increasing their investment portfolio worth by 20% within a year after a previous lack of structured planning led to stagnation.
+A Wealthsimple client exemplified this by increasing their investment portfolio worth by 20% within a year after a previous lack of structured planning led to stagnation, reinforcing the importance of strategic management during transitions.

 4. Cash Flow Adjustments